JayaswalPrateek/MyCSnotesForME/Algo.md

 		- recursive like merge sort so divides and conquers
 		- we choose a pivot element of the array which is closest to the median of the array elements
 		- then we split the lists into 2 such that one list has elements less than the pivot element and one where all elements are greater than the pivot element
+		- we do the same for these 2 lists
+		- we move the pivot element to the end of the list
+		- we place 2 pointers one on the 0th index and the 2nd on on the 2nd last element and compare the two if the 0th one is larger we swap
+		- deep doing it till our pointers cross
+		- when they meet replace that element with the last one
+		- we know have 2 lists like we wanted and we can do the same thing on them indivisually
+		- best case O(n log n)
+		- worst case O(n^2)
+		- still can be 2 to 3x faster than merge sort by reducing the chances of worst case
+		- needs less memory O(log n) than merge sort O(n)
 - greedy algorithm
+	-